 As we looked into getting a chair lift, my sister applied to a non-profit organization to help fund it.
 Somewhere along the way of the approval process, it was suggested to her that instead of a chair lift, we also had the option of converting the two piece bathroom on the main floor into a full 3-piece bathroom – and still get help with funding.
 A bathroom was the best way to go; Mom would be able to remain in her home!

 We just heard back yesterday that we will get some financial help in the form of a grant so are thrilled with the news; every little bit helps.
 It’s bittersweet though because, in order to qualify for funding, we have to step aside and hire a professional licensed and insured renovator: Hubs and I won’t actually be doing any of the construction ourselves.
-However, rest assured we’ll still be passing along valuable DIY information of the building process as the work is completed!
+However, rest assured we’ll still be passing along valuable DIY information of the building process and innovative products as the work progresses!

 While funding was still in the works, we went ahead and got the building permit issued to jump start the process.
 We thought it would be smooth sailing after that to find a caring and qualified contractor that has experience with curbless showers (no trip hazards for Mom!).
 Surpisingly it has taken longer than I ever imagined to find someone we feel comfortable with.

 I have to admit that handing over the reins to a contractor is something new for us.
 If you’re a regular Birdz of a Feather reader, you’ll know that we’ve DIY’d our way through just about every part of our home – inside and out!
 Once we hire someone, it will be one of those rare moments when we can step back and let someone else take care of the grunt work for a change.
 As foreign as that will be to us, realistically I know it will all work out in the end!